Table of contents

 01 Prospecting

 Prospecting is the act of identifying potential customers and qualifying them as prospects.
-This involves determining whether or not they have a need or problem that your product or service can solve, and whether or not they are likely to purchase what you are selling.
+This involves determining whether they have a need or problem your product or service can solve and whether they are likely to purchase what you are selling.

-Prospecting is the first step in the sales process because it is essential to identify and qualify potential customers before you invest time and energy in trying to sell to them.
+Prospecting is the first step in the sales process because it is essential to identify and qualify potential customers before investing time and energy in selling to them.

 How to find a potential client (prospect)?

-The better potential customer knows your brand or product, the bigger your chances of closing a deal.
-So how about reaching people that already mentioned you online?
+The better a potential customer knows your brand or product, the bigger your chances of closing a deal.
+So, how about reaching people who already mentioned you online?

 You can do it by using a media monitoring tool that gathers data about who is talking about you online.
 Furthermore, such a tool presents some very interesting insights, such as: